MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-neededge.md

 - encourages the user to switch to Microsoft Edge
 - offers to make Microsoft Edge as the default browser
 - gives the user the option to explore Microsoft Edge

+When a site is redirected from Internet Explorer to Microsoft Edge, the Internet Explorer tab that started loading the site is closed if it had no prior content.
+Otherwise, the active tab view goes to a  Microsoft support page that explains why the site was redirected to Microsoft Edge.

+> [!NOTE]
+> After a redirection users can go back to using Internet Explorer for sites that are not on the Internet Explorer incompatibility list.

 ## Policies to configure redirection to Microsoft Edge